"Out beyond ideas of wrongdoing and rightdoing,

 Healing happens in connection with ourselves, with others, and with the world around us.

-I feel called to help reduce unnecessary suffering wherever possible.
-I do this by offering a space of deep presence and listening, where people can experience healing and growth without needing to change or perform.
+I care about helping people suffer less when they don’t have to.
+I do this by offering a space of deep presence and listening, where individuals and couples can experience healing and growth without needing to change or perform.
 My practice, Somatic and Trauma Therapy, is rooted in empowerment and guided by interpersonal neurobiology, polyvagal theory, and attachment theory, as well as wisdom drawn from Indigenous healing traditions and Eastern philosophies.
 I use somatic and embodied techniques to help people feel, process, and release stored tension and trauma.
-Through this healing process, I aim to help people befriend their thoughts, feelings, sensations, impulses, and memories that they usually want to run from.
-My goal is to help people experience their inner worlds as a home rather than a place to escape.
+In both individual and couples work, I support people in gently turning toward and befriending the thoughts, feelings, sensations, impulses, and memories they’ve learned to avoid.
+My goal is to help people experience their inner worlds and their relational worlds as a home rather than a place to escape.

-I believe healing is both personal and collective, and that when individuals reconnect with themselves, the whole is nourished.
+I believe healing is both personal and collective, and that when individuals and couples reconnect with themselves and each other, the whole is nourished.
 In a time shaped by climate instability, housing insecurity, poverty, deportations and displacement, shrinking access to clean air and water, rising bigotry, genocide, and ongoing violence and war, collective healing feels more essential than ever.

 Living room with gray couch, red chair, abstract blue painting, and side table with lamp.